 For Tishman Construction

-The existing building was built in the 1960, and it was known as the Skyrink building.
-Many who were raised in the city used to go to the top of this building to ice skate.
-The office building, with a panelized precast concrete skin, as reconceived with a lighter façade, which was a significant upgrade to the building itself.
-The challenge of the restructuring was in dealing with a 20 degree sloped concrete wall.
-The new pleated façade creates an uninfringed space, readily leasable with continuous views to the exterior.
+Repositioning for an existing building from the 1960's known as the Skyrink building.
+The office building, with a panelized precast concrete skin, was reconceived with a lighter façade, which was a significant upgrade to the building.
+The new pleated glass façade creates an uninfringed space, readily leasable with continuous views to the exterior.
 The partially opacified panels offer an integrated shading system, reducing the direct solar gain from the high angle sun.
-The lower panels receive much lower solar heat gain and cooling loads are reduced by decreasing the reach of direct sun.
+The lower panels are set to receive much lower solar heat gain and cooling loads are reduced by decreasing the reach of direct sun.